KratosMultiphysics/Kratos/applications/StructuralMechanicsApplication/custom_response_functions/README.md

 ### Features:

-Provided is a **scheme** to solve the adjoint problem and a **replacement process** which replaces all elements and conditions of a model with its adjoint equivalents and vice versa).
+Provided is a **scheme** to solve the adjoint problem and a **replacement process** which replaces all elements and conditions of a model with its adjoint equivalents and vice versa.